moshekatz/moshekatz.dev/public/optimize-your-codebase-for-llms/index.md

 Then, her first pull request arrives!
 And so does your review:

-- "Please leverage our design system"
+- "You can use `<Alert/>` from our design system here"
-- "Make sure to log potential errors"
-- "Use our custom `fetch` wrapper when making API calls"
+- "Please bound network calls with a timeout"

-No one blames her, it wasn't clear from the docs, and the CI checks are all green - this is why we do code reviews after all, and there will be less and less comments over time.
+No one blames her, it wasn't clear from the onboarding or the task description, and the CI checks are all green - this is why we do code reviews after all, right?
+And there will be less and less comments over time.

 "You're absolutely right.", until the next commit.

-Oh, did I mention her name?
+Did I mention her name btw?

 **It's "Cursor"**.